Chromatophore/HP48-Superchip/investigations/quirk_collide.md

 B=B+1 E5
 r_rregs

-: Change of plans, use B field for B=B+1, due to keeping nibble alignment, don't wanna nibble shift r_rregs all over again...
+# Change of plans, use B field for B=B+1, which is 3 nibbles, keeping the length even and therefore keeping the existing nibble alignment, don't wanna nibble shift r_rregs all over again...
-B=B+1 Ba5 => B65
+B=B+1 Ba5 where a is field => B65 for Byte field
 + change GOYES value to 7

-current:
+current hex editor data:
 04 11 41 43
-new:
+new hex editor data:
 04 81 9a 07 1d 6b 15

 Result: